foreman-proxy in foreground mode prevents server from booting

 If the the proxy is set not to daemonize then it shouldn't be started at boot time.

-#2 Updated by Greg Sutcliffe almost 8 years ago
+#2 Updated by Greg Sutcliffe over 9 years ago

 This is a packaging problem - the proxy can't tell if it's a boot-start or not, so it needs to be handled in the initscripts.
 The Sys-V init scripts would be easy enough to alter, but the Systemd ones might be harder, as they don't contain the same arbitrary logic.

 #4 Updated by Dominic Cleal over 9 years ago

 - Status changed from New to Ready For Testing

 - Assignee changed from Greg Sutcliffe to Dominic Cleal